yegor256/blog/_drafts/cap.md

 and results are hard to predict.
 We designed a system of Calibrated Achievement Points (CAP), which are rewarded to those who deliver visible and tangible results of different kinds.
-The article explains how CAP work and summarizes the results of the experiment.
+The article explains how CAPs work and summarizes the results of the experiment.

 <!--more-->